 Navigating The Franchise Disclosure Document

 Investing in a franchise is no easy decision and one you shouldn’t take lightly.
 Sure, franchising is a smart way to be your own boss without having to go it alone.
 But there is a lot of information to navigate to ensure you’re choosing the franchise that’s right for you.
-Once you’ve decided to consider a franchise seriously, you’ll be given a Franchise Disclosure Document (FDD).
-While the document may not be a light read, it is a comprehensive overview of the franchise business and contains some vital information.
+Once you have decided to consider a franchise seriously, you’ll be given a Franchise Disclosure Document, or FDD as we call it in the franchising world.
+While the document may not be a light read, it is a comprehensive overview of the franchise business and contains vital information.
 Let’s take a deeper look at the document.

-The FDD is a 23-part document that reviews the franchisor’s history, the company structure, legal history, financial agreements and payment schedules, existing franchisees, and mutual expectations, among many other things.
+The FDD is a 23-part document that reviews the franchisor’s history, the company structure and legal history.
+It also contains financial agreements and payment schedules, existing franchisees, and mutual expectations among many other things.
 While prospective franchisees are encouraged to review the FDD with an experienced lawyer, this may not be realistic for everyone.
-Fortunately, franchise companies like Pool Scouts include a walkthrough of the FDD with a franchise development representative as part of the sales process to ensure you understand the material in the document and have an opportunity to ask any questions.
+Fortunately, franchise companies like Pool Scouts include a walk-through of the FDD with a franchise development representative as part of the sales process.
+We do this to ensure you fully understand the material in the document and have the opportunity to ask any questions you might have.

-According to the Federal Trade Commission, franchisors are required by law to provide an FDD to candidates “at least 14 calendar days before the prospective franchisee signs a binding agreement with, or makes any payment to, the franchisor or an affiliate in connection with the proposed franchise sale.”
+According to the Federal Trade Commission, franchisors are required by law to provide an FDD to candidates.
+They must provide it “at least 14 calendar days before the prospective franchisee signs a binding agreement with, or makes any payment to, the franchisor or an affiliate in connection with the proposed franchise sale.”

 The FDD is meant to protect potential franchisees by putting everything on the table.
-It is important to review the document thoroughly and capture any questions or concerns you have about the business.
+It is important to review the document thoroughly and capture any questions or concerns you have about the business, so you thoroughly know what you’re committing to and have a true understanding of the business.

 What Should You Pay Attention To?